moudhamam/moudhamam.github.io/README.md

 ---

+#### My Blind Spots
+1) Compared to the average person, I am less risk-averse.
+It's not uncommon for me to take risks and to think outside the box.
+If you feel like I'm over-confident or too optimistic, please let me know!

+2) Because I rarely have time to spare, I tend to cut to the chase often.
+Therefore, it results in a let's-get-things-done attitude, a direct and assertive tone that may frustrate or offend someone unfamiliar with it.
+If this happens, don't take it personally!

+---

 #### Strengths
 1) I analyze everything I come across, from research data to people's behavior.
 It makes me see patterns and connections others might miss.